protocollabs/maparo-std/README.md

   # a sender may send several request in a row.
 To address the right one
   # the reply host will send back the sequence number.
   #
-  # A receiver MUST answer to one equest exactly once.
+  # A receiver MUST answer to one request exactly once.
   #
   # Sequence numbers are message specific.
 For example: info request message
   # numbers start with 0, later module-start-request first packet also has